amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 hash(undefined) // 3402815551
 ```

 Houston, we still have a problem!!
-Different values types shouldn't return the same hash code!
+Different value types shouldn't return the same hash code!

 How can we solve that?